The nonlinear motion of cells subject to external forces: Introduction

-In this letter, therefore, we study the dynamics of an active LC drop on a flat surface under external forces applied at its two ends.
-We model the anisotropy of the cytoskeleton though an imposed LC director field, and the active stress that this generates.
-The behaviour is controlled by the ratio $\mathcal{A}$ of the active stress to the winding number of the LC director, as measured from the surface to the top of the drop.
+In this paper we study the dynamics of an active LC drop on a flat surface under external forces applied at its two ends.
+We model the anisotropy of the cytoskeleton in two ways, corresponding to \AI{dynamics dominated by} the first two modes we identified in \cite{loisy2020modes}.
+First, we probe an imposed LC director field, and the active stress that this generates (active contractile/extensile drop).
+The behaviour is controlled by the ratio $\mathcal{A}$ of the activity to the splay-bend winding number of the LC director, as measured from the surface to the top of the drop.
+Second, we study self-advection of LC units along their direction of orientation (active polymerising drop), whose behaviour is controlled by the ratio $\mathcal{W}$ of the self-advection speed to the surface tension.
 We classify the motion of the drop according to (1) the difference between the forces on each end, i.e. whether it is being squeezed or stretched and (2) the sum of the forces applied to its two ends, i.e. if it is being pushed to the right (R) or to the left (L).
-For a passive drop with zero active stress, $\mathcal{A}=0$, we find parabolic shapes with simple symmetric behaviour: it moves to the right (or left) if it is pushed in the right (or left) direction unless it is stretched above a critical stretching force where it tends to break up into smaller droplets.
-For an active drop, $\mathcal{A}>0$ we find a much richer response to external forces.
-First, it moves to the R almost all the time except when the sum of forces is large in the L direction and it is being squeezed.
+For a passive drop ($\mathcal{A}=0$, $\mathcal{W} = 0$), we find parabolic shapes with simple symmetric behaviour: it moves to the right (or left) if it is pushed in the right (or left) direction unless it is stretched above a critical stretching force where it tends to break up into smaller droplets.
+For both active drops, we find a much richer response to external forces.
+The active contractile/extensile drop ($\mathcal{A}>0$, $\mathcal{W}=0$) drop moves to the R almost all the time except when the sum of forces is large in the L direction and it is being squeezed.
 We also find a wide variety of shapes.
 Parabolic shapes are observed only when the the drop is being squeezed.
-When the drop is being stretched, we find (i) a double humped shape when the sum of forces is strongly to the R, (ii) a flat pancake shape which exerts almost no traction on the surface when the sum of forces is small and (iii) droplet break up when the sum of forces is strongly in the L direction.
-Changing the sign of $\mathcal{A}$, equivalent to either flipping the winding number or moving from contractile to extensile stresses, flips the directions L $\leftrightarrow$ R.
+When the drop is being stretched, we find (i) a double humped shape with a large hump at the front when the sum of forces is strongly to the R, (ii) a flat pancake shape which exerts almost no traction on the surface when the sum of forces is small and (iii) droplet break up when the sum of forces is strongly in the L direction.
+Our results hold for both contractile and extensile drops as our equations of motion are invariant: changing the sign of $\mathcal{A}$, which flips the directions L $\leftrightarrow$ R, is equivalent to either moving from contractile to extensile stresses or to flipping the splay-bend winding number.
+The active polymerising drop ($\mathcal{A}=0$, $\mathcal{W}>0$) also moves to the R almost all the time, except when the sum of forces is large in the L direction and it is being squeezed.
+Again, parabolic drops are observed only when the drop is being squeezed.
+When the drop is being stretched, we find (i) a double humped shape with a large hump at the rear when the sum of forces is strongly to the L, (ii) a flat travelator shape which exerts almost no traction on the surface and (iii) droplet break up when the sum of forces is strongly in the R direction.
+Changing the sign of $\mathcal{W}$ flips the directions L $\leftrightarrow$ R.